 The risk management function is a permanent independent function and structured in such a way as to facilitate the implementation of the risk management system within the Company.
-The embedding of the risk management function in the organizational structure of the Company and the associated reporting lines ensure that the function is objective and free from influence from other functions and from the management and Board of Directors.
+The embedding of the risk management function in the organisational structure of the Company and the associated reporting lines ensure that the function is objective and free from influence from other functions and from the management and Board of Directors.

-The Company Risk Management function reports directly to the Board of Directors of the Company and the General Manager of the Company, who remains hierarchically responsible The main tasks of the risk management function comprise:
+The Company's Risk Management function reports directly to the Board of Directors of the Company who remains hierarchically.

+The main tasks of the risk management function comprise:

-- assisting the Executive Committee in the effective operation and monitoring of the risk management system and the coordination of risk management activities across the Company - > evaluating regularly the appropriateness and operational effectiveness of the risk management system to identify, measure, monitor, manage and report risks the Company is exposed to - > maintain an organisation-wide and aggregated view on the risk profile and identify and assess emerging risks - > measure material risks and calculate overall solvency needs and regulatory capital requirements - > report regularly to the Board of Directors, Executive Committee and the Credendo Group Risk Management function on solvency issues and material risk exposures, based on Credendo's risk categorisation - > manage the own risk and solvency assessment (ORSA) process - > oversee reporting to supervisory authorities and other stakeholders
+- > assisting the Executive Committee in the effective operation and monitoring of the risk management system and the coordination of risk management activities across the Company - > evaluating regularly the appropriateness and operational effectiveness of the risk management system to identify, measure, monitor, manage and report risks the Company is exposed to - > maintain an organisation-wide and aggregated view on the risk profile and identify and assess emerging risks - > measure material risks and calculate overall solvency needs and regulatory capital requirements - > report regularly to the Board of Directors, Executive Committee and the Credendo Group Risk Management function on solvency issues and material risk exposures, based on Credendo's risk categorisation - > manage the own risk and solvency assessment (ORSA) process - > oversee reporting to supervisory authorities and other stakeholders and monitor the coherence between different reports concerning other than governance sensu stricto elements like financial management, continuity and IT infrastructure.